Forest Products Commission - Freedom of information

 Applications under the FOI Act can only be lodged in writing and must:

-• provide an Australian address to which notices can be sent
+• provide an Australian address to which notices can be sent; and

 • include any application fee payable.

-The applications may be in the form of a letter or you can use our FOI application form.
+FOI applications may be submitted using our FOI application form.

 Your application will be acknowledged in writing and you will be notified of the decision within 45 days.